• Skip to primary navigation

 We have more choices today than ever before.
 We have easier lives than any generation ever born.
 We have more leisure time.
 We have more physical freedom than ever.

 But a web of tentacles has grown — without us realizing it — and it does more than connect us.
 It tells us what to think.
 The images it gives us tell us what’s wrong with us and how we must change.
-The ideas which are handed to as as normal reshape our minds in ways that force more and more people to unconsciously deny the reality which they’ve experienced with their own eyes.
+The ideas which are handed to us as normal reshape our minds in ways that force more and more people to unconsciously deny the reality which they’ve experienced with their own eyes.

-As politicians and advertisers and charlatans of all sorts compete to control this vast web of control, we are the pawns of their struggles.
+As politicians and advertisers and charlatans of all sorts compete to control this vast web of conformity, we are the pawns of their struggles.
 We obey the programming which seems so normal to us.
 And we end up with our minds controlled by forces which we don’t even understand.

 There are some people — not many — who sense something is wrong and are screaming for freedom that they don’t fully understand.
 In their blindness, many people push competing ideas about how to push back against the madness.
 And that leads some people to cry out for change — to demand a different world — even to the point that someone might just paint, “I am a human being,” on his van.